Bill & Ted Face the Music 4K Ultra HD Blu-ray Review

 Extras included in this disc:

-- A Most Triumphant Duo: Overview of star power in the film.
+- A Most Triumphant Duo: Legacy discussion from the filmmakers.

 Blu-ray.com review by Brian OrndorfRead review here